noahgibbs/madscience_octopress/source/index.markdown

 * Video tech talks, such as the one on Ruby HTTP Application Architecture, covering caching, reverse proxies, application servers, multi-server setups...
-* Video interviews with Ruby deployment experts &mdash; like Al Tobey of DataStax
+* Video interviews with Ruby and/or deployment experts like Patrick McKenzie, Chris Fidao and Al Tobey
-* An in-depth Ruby Concurrency Guide with everything you need to know about Ruby processes and threads
+* A text mini-interview with Eric Wong, maintainer of the Unicorn app server
+* Additional text and video guides on deployment-relevant aspects of Ruby, such as deployment

 (You can also email me to upgrade at any time.)